zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-11-11】[requestly / requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
+It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues.
+It is used by more than 200,000+ front-end developers and 11,000+ companies worldwide.
+* 【2024-11-11】[TypeStrong / typedoc](https://github.com/TypeStrong/typedoc) - Documentation generator for TypeScript projects.
 * 【2024-11-10】[vitabaks / postgresql_cluster](https://github.com/vitabaks/postgresql_cluster) - PostgreSQL High-Availability Cluster (based on Patroni).
 Automating with Ansible.
 * 【2024-11-09】[clidey / whodb](https://github.com/clidey/whodb) - A lightweight next-gen data explorer - Postgres, MySQL, SQLite, MongoDB, Redis, MariaDB & Elastic Search with Chat interface
 * 【2024-11-08】[beekeeper-studio / beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.